-- 50% of all employees promoted to manager roles were women.
+- 68% of all employees promoted to manager roles are women.

 - All people who took parental leave returned to work.

-- And finally, CHOICE provides staff with eight of the nine key flexible work practices to support gender equality queried by the WGEA, which highlights how well we support our employees.
+- CHOICE provides staff with eight of the nine key flexible work practices to support gender equality queried by the WGEA, which highlights how well we support our employees.

 What actions did we take from last year's report?

 The key actions implemented April 2017–March 2018 were: